CyberneTech/FinSightAI/README.md

 >   + financialGoals: Describes the user’s financial aspirations, like starting a business, which would influence the aggressiveness or conservatism of the investment strategy.
 >   + investmentCategoryPreference: Specifies the user's preference for certain investment categories, such as national benefit schemes, which could offer tax advantages or align with the user's values.

-## Scalability and Performance Optimization
-- Microservices Architecture, deployed as independent units to allow for horizontal scaling in response to varying demand.
-Promotes resilience and agile deployment with a focus on discrete business functionalities.
-- Rate Limiting, ensures resource availability and consistent service quality by limiting the number of API requests
-- The use of a NoSQL database like MongoDB supports horizontal scaling and can handle large volumes of unstructured data.
-- Implementing caching to minimize calls to external APIs, mitigating latency and load, with independent scalability of the caching layer.
-- Integrating an API Gateway to efficiently handle traffic surges, providing load balancing and routing.

 ## Steps for Installation